mattwparas/steel/docs/src/start/standalone.md

   when executing subsequent runs.

-## Updating interactive shell environment
+## 2. Updating interactive shell environment

-  4. Add the portable binary executable path name to your `PATH` environment variable.
+  1. Add the portable binary executable path name to your `PATH` environment variable.

     - For those who adopt Bash or Zsh as their daily driver, simply feed the new path like the following:\
   `export PATH=~/\<your/path/to/steel/directory\>/target/release:$PATH`

-  Then run the subsequent command to regenerate your environment variable:\
+  2. Then run the subsequent command to regenerate your environment variable:\
   `source ~/.bashrc`

     - With respect to `Fish` shell users, simply proceed this way:\
   `fish_add_path \<your/path/to/steel/directory\>/target/release`

-  Now reload your interactive shell with the newly added environment variable like so:\
+  3. From now on, you may wish to reload your interactive shell with the newly added environment variable like so:\
   `source ~/.config/fish/config.fish`

   - And for those who make use of `elvish` as their beloved shell, add the following into your `rc.elv` file:\